junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 161.【destiel】S06E05 Dean gets killed when he's still vampire 【WIP - bang】

-working title:《Rock Beats Scissor, Leviathan Beats Angel》（S07E21 quote）
+working title:《Red and Black》

-Dean gets killed when he's still vampire so he goes directly to purgatory, meets Benny there (?), fights together, tries to come back but neither can go through human portal (Sam still soulless the whole time)
+Dean gets killed when he's still vampire so he goes directly to purgatory, fights the monsters, tries to come back but can't go through human portal

-Cass goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory, finds rogue reaper Ajay, tries to go purgatory as angel but fail to leviathan (Naomi: took a lot angels to fetch Cas) decide to go as monster, turns himself to monster (disturbing form, distorted wings etc.), challenges Raphael with death wish, gets killed as he wants, goes to purgatory, finds Dean (both not recognize the other at first, fight a bit, almost kill each other, until recognize too familiar habits/catch phrase e.g. "son of a bitch"), waits for Ajay to pick up but Ajay is killed by Crowley/Alpha/Raphael, confesses all secrets he's hiding this year
+Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory, finds rogue reaper Ajay, tries to go purgatory as angel but fail to leviathans, decide to go as monster, turns himself to monster (disturbing form, distorted wings etc.) with death wish, gets killed by soulless Sam as he wants, goes to purgatory, finds Dean.
+Both not recognize the other at first for a bit, but gradually grow trust and stay company, Dean realize souls can make Cas heal and stronger, so hunt together.
+Leviathans attack again and almost kill Cas, Dean hunt more souls and feed Cas by mouth to help him heal.
+Dean kiss him to wake him up.
+Cas confesses all secrets he's hiding this year, Dean pissed

-Cass sees leviathans and everything, only way out is he juice up, so in order to bring Dean back, Cass absorbs souls in purgatory (tries best to avoid leviathans so stay sane mostly), blows up a hole in purgatory to push Dean out (heal him too, transform back to human again), tries to stay behind to keep everything in purgatory not escape by using his body as patch to the hole (and guilty for leaving Sam's soul behind, self-punish)
+Cas sees leviathans and everything, only way out is he juice up, so in order to bring Dean back, Cas absorbs souls in purgatory (tries best to avoid leviathans so stay sane mostly), blows up a hole in purgatory to push Dean out (heal him too, transform him back to human again), tries to stay behind to keep everything in purgatory not escape by using his body as patch to the hole (and guilty for leaving Sam's soul behind, self-punish)

-Dean insists him out too or else he'll jump back in & they'll help fix Cass's leviathan problem, Cass complies finally, drooping leviathan ooze occasionally but mostly can hold them back, goes to hell, steals Sam's soul back and fixes him, fights Raphael with his leviathan part ("rock beats scissor, leviathan beats angel"), cancels out both problems (explodes, Dean freaks out, Cass survives), problem solved, world in peace again
+Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back, goes to hell, steals Sam's soul back and fixes him, fights Raphael with his leviathan part ("rock beats scissor, leviathan beats angel"), cancels out both problems (explodes, Dean freaks out, Cas survives), problem solved, world in peace again

 ### 162.【destiel】S08E02 “Too much hearts is always Castiel's problem”